webrecorder/specs/wacz-ipfs/latest/index.md

 ## Abstract

 This specification details how WACZ/WARC files can be uploaded to IPFS using custom content-aware chunking strategies and the UnixFS standard.
-We do this by inspecting the boundries inside a WACZ file for the individual archived pages and use that to form a UnixFS DAG when uploading an archive to IPFS.
+We do this by inspecting the boundaries inside a WACZ file for the individual archived pages and use that to form a UnixFS DAG when uploading an archive to IPFS.

 ## Conformance